-Being evicted isn’t just a condition of poverty, it’s a cause, says Matthew Desmond, author of Pulitzer Prize-winning Evicted: Poverty and Profit in the American City (Crown Books).
+Being evicted isn’t just a condition of poverty, it’s a cause, says Matthew Desmond, author of the Pulitzer Prize-winning book Evicted: Poverty and Profit in the American City (Crown Books).

 While much research and conversation has been devoted to other poverty-related topics such as nutrition, education, and violence, the Princeton sociologist realized no one was looking at eviction or how housing affects poverty in America.

 For more than a year Desmond lived among families on the brink of eviction, some paying as much as 70 percent of their income in rent.
 He also conducted studies to understand how common and how devastating it is to be forced from your home.

 “Whatever our issue is, whatever keeps us up at night, whether it’s family, community, educational inequality, or racial inequality,” Desmond says, “the lack of stable, affordable housing sits at the root of that issue, because without stable shelter everything else falls apart.”

 In his book Desmond does more than tell the stories of evicted families and expose the staggering results of his study.
 He offers a solution that he believes could fundamentally change the face of poverty in America: an expansion of the current housing voucher program.

 Why did you choose to write about eviction?

 America is the richest democracy with the worst poverty.
 There’s no other advanced Western democracy that has the kind or level of poverty that we do.
 That’s troubled me for a long time.